heinkele/BIO-210-22-team-33/README.md

 # Model Analysis

-If you wish to test the capacity of the Hopefild Network, uncomment the part named `CAPACITY ANALYSIS` in the file main.py and run it.
+If you wish to test the capacity of the Hopefild Network, uncomment the part named **CAPACITY ANALYSIS** in the file main.py and run it.

 This will generate 10 graphs of the matching fraction over the number of patterns used and a table of the results.

-If you which to test the robustness of the Hopefiled Network, uncomment the part named `ROBUSTNESS TESTING` in the file main.py and run it
+If you which to test the robustness of the Hopefiled Network, uncomment the part named **ROBUSTNESS TESTING** in the file main.py and run it

 This will generate 2 graphs of the percentage of matching fraction over the percentage of perturbation, and a table of the results.

-You will find more information in the file `Summary.md`
+You will find more information in the file [Summary.md](summary.md).

 # Testing